How Get Started on Realtime

 - Can I add globals and edit my transcript while in the realtime mode?
 Or must I go out of realtime and into an “edit” mode to edit?

 - Does the software allow me to hook up one or more attorneys via cable when I am writing realtime?
 Does this cost extra?
-Do I need to upgrade the software in order to write realtime to another computer (such as an attorney’s notebook)?
+Do I need to upgrade the software in order to write realtime to another computer (such as an attorney’s laptop)?

 - Is there a “browser” software which the attorney can use to browse and scroll the testimony, mark passages, and make notes?
 How much does this cost the attorney?